-Microwave sickness, also know as Electo Hypersensitivity EHS is defined by Merriam Webster, as:
+Microwave sickness, also know as Electro Magnetic Sensitivity, EMS, is defined by Merriam Webster, as:

 Medical Definition of microwave sickness

 : a condition of impaired health reported especially in the Russian medical literature that is characterized by headaches, anxiety, sleep disturbances, fatigue, and difficulty in concentrating and by changes in the cardiovascular and central nervous systems and that is held to be caused by prolonged exposure to low-intensity microwave radiation.

 For more resources, contact these two organizations that are specifically for people with Electro Sensitivity.

 How to Protect Yourself

 In Your home- "Old School" technology is safest.

 If you have EHS (and even if you don't), your safest bet is to ditch your cell phone completely and get a land line.
 If that isn't feasible, keep your phone in airplane mode and only use it when necessary.
 Always keeping your phone in active mode means your phone is constantly searching for the closest tower.
 That means it is pulsing with the most intensity.
 Use it when are closest to the provider's tower and when it is most stationary.